mgcvale/opensync-backend/README.md

 `sudo pacman -S sqlite openssl cjson`

+And on openSUSE, you can get them via:
+`sudo zypper install sqlite3-devel openssl-devel cJSON-devel`

 You will also need ninja and CMake, of course.

 After installing the libs, you can create a build directory, run cmake, and then ninja: